 Amsterdam Science Museums

 Science buffs have an impressive variety of museums in Amsterdam, from the children's paradise that is the Science Center NEMO to the University of Amsterdam's fine collections.
 Housed in an massive ship hull, NEMO is a wonderland of interactive exhibits to stimulate the mind.
-The Zoological Museum Amsterdam celebrates biodiversity with its 13 million animal specimens that appear in its exhibits at Artis Royal Zoo; on the more macabre side, the university's Museum Vrolik explores the human anatomy with its own authentic specimens -- not for the squeamish!
+On the more macabre side, the university's Museum Vrolik explores the human anatomy with its own authentic specimens - not for the squeamish!